brunsviga13rk/thesis/src/model.typ

 by attaching.
 In this case the animation synchronizes its own state (not the advancement factor) to the state increment of the target animation.
 In this case it may happen, that the animations state overflows its boundary.
 Increments by $delta t$ are disabled in this mode.
-Upon releasing from the synchronization all targets are cleared and the animation is stalled.
+Upon releasing from the synchronization all targets are cleared, and the animation is stalled.
 In this situation its state may too be outside its boundary interval.
-However when animating towards the next target the animation will automatically move back into its valid range of operation.
+However, when animating towards the next target the animation will automatically move back into its valid range of operation.

 == Solving calculations